Hydrogeological map of the UK 625k

 Free for commercial, research and public use under the Open Government Licence.
 Please acknowledge the material

-The hydrogeological map indicates aquifer potential in generalised terms using a threefold division of geological formations:
+The 1:625k hydrogeological map indicates aquifer potential in generalised terms by categorising geological formations into one of seven categories:

-• those in which intergranular flow in the saturated zone is dominant
+- three categories in which intergranular flow in the saturated zone is dominant (high, moderate and low productivity)

-The 1:625 000-scale data may be used as a guide to the aquifers at a regional or national level, but should not be relied on for local information.
+The 1:625k scale data may be used as a guide to the aquifers at a regional or national level, but should not be relied on for local information.

 You may also be interested in